1. Answers

 Summary

-In this guide, we created a Kubernetes namespace for Prometheus, deployed Prometheus using a Helm chart, and set up VMAuth to secure Prometheus long-term storage.
-We configured VMAuth with a ConfigMap and exposed it via a Kubernetes Service.
-This setup ensures that access to Prometheus metrics is secured using the credentials specified in the VMAuth configuration.
+In summary, this guide provided a step-by-step approach to securing Prometheus long-term storage using VMAuth on Kubernetes.
+We started by creating a namespace for Prometheus, followed by deploying Prometheus itself using a Helm chart.
+Subsequently, we set up VMAuth to manage access to Prometheus metrics, configured it with a ConfigMap for authentication, and exposed it via a Kubernetes Service.
+This implementation ensures that your Prometheus metrics are protected with authentication credentials specified in the VMAuth configuration.

 Deploy this code